Administration of Estates Fees

 - Dealing with foreign property and tax and corresponding with overseas lawyers.

-- Tax planning advice for beneficiaries..
+- Tax planning advice for beneficiaries.

 If such additional services are required, we will provide a properly tailored estimate of the cost at the appropriate time.

-In most cases we would hope to have obtained a grant of probate within six months of receipt of full instructions and to have completed the bulk of the administration of the estate within a year.
+In most cases we would hope to have submitted an application for the grant of probate within six months of receipt of full instructions and to have completed the bulk of the administration of the estate within a year.
 There will be exceptions to this when an estate is complicated but we will report to you regularly.
 On the other hand, a simple matter will be completed more quickly and we will provide you with bespoke time estimates once we have details of the size and nature of the estate.
 We will always deal with instructions promptly but we are heavily dependent on response times of others, such as, HMRC, banks/other institutions and, of course, the executors and beneficiaries themselves.

 *VAT is currently charged at 20%.